iarsystems/iar-vsc-build/README.md

 * Generate C-STAT messages and reports
 * Use language features powered by the [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)

 An IAR Embedded Workbench or IAR Build Tools installation is required to use this extension.
+See [Compatibility](#compatibility) table below for detailed information.

 > 💡️ To debug your Embedded Workbench projects from VS Code, please also see the [IAR C-SPY Debug extension](https://marketplace.visualstudio.com/items?itemName=iarsystems.iar-debug).